segmentio/segment-docs/src/personas/journeys/build-journey.md

 ### Drafting a Journey

-When you’ve finished creating your Journey, click **Save as Draft** in the bottom-right corner.
+When you've finished creating your Journey, click **Save as Draft** in the bottom-right corner.

 #### When Journeys are in a draft state
 - Journeys estimates user counts only for the entry step.